You offer health insurance to your workforce—that’s great. But health insurance alone doesn’t guarantee that people are actually getting health care.

 How Aflac can help your employees get the care they need

-Aflac’s cancer and other supplemental insurance coverages can help your employees finance both their preventive care and the cost of breast cancer treatment.
+Aflac’s cancer and other supplemental insurance coverage can help your employees finance both their preventive care and the cost of breast cancer treatment.
 Not only will our group critical illness coverage help cover an insured’s costs up to the plan’s limit,11 but our benefits are paid regardless of any other coverage you may have.
 It all adds up to allowing you to care for your employees by offering them the financial and health support they need—and allowing you to care for your business by keeping your workforce at its strongest.

 Want to help your employees stay ahead of a possible breast cancer diagnosis?
 Check out Aflac’s cancer insurance and critical illness insurance offerings, and speak with a representative about how they can be combined with each other and with our disability and hospital indemnity coverage.